 Prerequisite: ELE 123 or 123A.
-Corequisite: ELE 123B 60 lecture - 30 lab hours
+Corequisite: ELE 123B 60 lecture - 30 lab hours Fulfills core elements: 4,5,7,18,19

 Topics include DC motors and generators, alternators, AC motors and typical controls for DC and AC motors.
 This is a hands-on course with heavy emphasis on laboratory exercises.